Cray-HPE/docs-csm/operations/validate_csm_health.md

    ...
    ```

 * Chassis Management Controllers (CMC) may show up as not being present in HSM.
 CMCs for Intel node blades can be ignored.
 Gigabyte node blade CMCs not found in HSM is not normal and should be investigated.
 If a Gigabyte CMC is expected to not be connected to the HMN network, then it can be ignored.
+Otherwise, verify that the root service account is configured for the CMC and add it if needed by following the steps outlined in [Add Root Service Account for Gigabyte Controllers](./security_and_authentication/Add_Root_Service_Account_for_Gigabyte_Controllers.md).
    > CMCs have xnames in the form of `xXc0sSb999`, where `X` is the cabinet and `S` is the rack U of the compute node chassis.

    Example mismatch for a CMC an Intel node blade: